Skip to main content

 Reimbursement Cycles

-We are currently accepting reimbursement submissions for the Fall 2023 cycle.
+WABON is currently accepting reimbursement submissions for the summer 2025 cycle only.

 *Deadline is firm.
-We must receive all required documents and information by this date.
+All required documents and information must be received by this date.

 Details:

-• Preceptorship end date: the timeframe your preceptorship ended in.
+• Preceptorship End Date: the timeframe your preceptorship ended

-• Documentation deadline: date you must have your reimbursement paperwork turned in.
+• Documentation Deadline: the date you must have your reimbursement paperwork turned in

 Reimbursement Resources